 Karpathos Dodecanese, Greece Travel Guide

 Summer (June-August): This is the hottest time of year.
 Temperatures usually range from 25°C to 35°C (77°F to 95°F), often reaching 40°C (104°F) in July and August.
 Sunshine hours are high, humidity remains low, and almost no rainfall occurs.
-The Meltemi winds are a constant presence, notably strong in July and August.
+The Meltemi winds are a perpetual presence, notably strong in July and August.
 These northerly winds refresh, providing relief from the heat, and create excellent conditions for windsurfing and kitesurfing.

 Heatwaves: July and August can experience prolonged periods of very high temperatures.
 Take precautions against heatstroke and dehydration.
 Wildfire Risk: Dry summer months pose a high risk of wildfires.
 Pay attention to local warnings.